I came up with this Tropical Grilled Cheese Sandwich recipe when I returned from a trip to Hawaii.

-- Place sandwich on heated griddle pan.
+- Place the sandwich on the heated griddle pan.
 Cook until bread is toasted a light brown and cheese begins to melt.

-- Flip sandwich and cook until other side is toasted a light brown.
+- Flip sandwich and cook until the other side is toasted a light brown.

-- Remove from griddle pan and serve for lunch, dinner or a snack.
+- Remove from the griddle pan and serve for lunch, dinner, or a snack.